felipevacaramirez/felipevacaramirez.github.io/_projects/reconstruction.md

 ---
 layout: page
-title: Reconstruction performance of the SBM in empirical networks.
+title: Reconstruction performance of the SBM in empirical networks
 description:
 img:
 importance: 2